mesg-foundation/engine/docs/api/core.md

 Please update the Core file
 -->

-API accessible for anyone, it can be consumed either by an application or any tool that wishes to connect to MESG.
+Main API to interact with MESG Core functionalities.
+It can be consumed by any applications or any tools that wish to interact with MESG Core.
-It is actually used by the MESG CLI.
+It is actually used by the MESG CLI and MESG Application libraries.

-Services should not try to access this API
+Services should not use this API but use the [Service API]](/api/service.html).

 [[toc]]

 ## ListenEvent

-Subscribe to the stream that will receive events from a service
+Subscribe to a stream that listens for events from a service.

 <tabs>
 <tab title="Request">